lexibank/wold/README.md

-# CLDF dataset derived from Haspelmath & Tadmor's "World Loanword Database" (2009)
+# CLDF dataset derived from Haspelmath and Tadmor's "World Loanword Database" from 2009

 Cite the source dataset as